Advantages of the Waterfall Methodology

 • When requirements are unlikely to change in any significant way

-• Teams are disparate
+• When teams are disparate

-• Outcomes and end goal are clear
+• When outcomes and end goal are clear

-Agile Methodology
+Agile Methods

 The agile methodology has a very different approach to waterfall.
 There is more emphasis on flexibility and speed of delivery.